22q11.2 Deletion Syndrome in Children

 About 9 in 10 cases of 22q11.2DS happen by chance (randomly).
-They occur when the
+They are present at

-egg is fertilized.
-Or they occur early in a baby’s growth in the mother’s uterus.
+the time when the egg is fertilized.
+Or they occur early in a baby’s growth in the

-This means that most children with the disorder have no family history of it.
+mother’s uterus.
+This means that most children with the disorder have no family history

-But a person with the condition can pass it on to his or her children.
-About 1 in
+But a person with the condition can pass it on to their children.
+About 1 in 10 cases

-10 cases are inherited from the mother or the father.
-When the condition is inherited,
+are inherited from the mother or the father.
+When the condition is inherited, other

-other family members could also be affected.
-A person who has this chromosome deletion
+family members could also be affected.
+A person who has this chromosome deletion has

 blood studied to look for the deletion.